The SL_3 colored Jones polynomial of the trefoil: The Rosso-Jones formula

 \lbl{sec.jr}

 The polynomial invariant $J_{K,V}(q)$ of a knot $K$ colored by the representation $V$ of a simple Lie algebra is difficult to compute from its Quantum Group definition even when $K=4_1$ and $\fg=\fsl_3$.
 Although it is a finite multi-dimensional sum, a practical computation seems out of reach.
 Fortunately, there is a class of knots whose quantum group invariant has a simple enough formula that allows us to extract its $q$-degree.
-This is the class of {\em torus knots} $T(a,b)$ where $a,b$ are coprime natural numbers.
-The simple formula is due to Jones-Rosso, and also studied by Morton, \cite{JR,Mo}.
+This is the class of {\em torus knots} $T(m,n)$ where $m,n$ are coprime natural numbers.
+The simple formula is due to Rosso and Jones, and also studied by the second named author, \cite{JR,Mo}.
 Let $d_{\l}$ denote the {\em quantum dimension} of the representation $V_{\l}$ and $\th_{\l}$ is the eigenvalue of the {\em twist} operator on the representation $V_{\l}$. $d_{\l}$ and $\th_{\l}$ are given by

-where $\a$ belongs to the set of positive roots and $\rho=1/2 \sum_{\a>0} \a$ is half the sum of positive roots.
+where $\a$ belongs to the set of positive roots, $\rho=\frac{1}{2} \sum_{\a>0} \a$ is half the sum of positive roots and $(\cdot,\cdot)$ denotes the $\mathfrak{g}$ invariant inner product on the dual of the Cartan algebra (normalized so that the longest root has length $\sqrt{2}$).
 When $\mathfrak{g}=\fsl_3$ and $\l$ is given by \eqref{eq.m1m2}, then the quantum dimension and the twist parameter coincide with \eqref{eq.dim} and \eqref{eq.theta}.
-For a natural number $a$, consider the $a$-{\em Adams operation} $\psi_a$ on representations.
+For a natural number $m$, consider the $m$-{\em Adams operation} $\psi_m$ on representations.
 It is given by (see \cite{FH,Mc})

-where $c^{\mu}_{\l,a}$ are non-zero integers.
-The Jones-Rosso formula is the following (see \cite{JR}):
+where $c^{\mu}_{\l,m}$ are non-zero integers.
+The Rosso-Jones formula is the following (see \cite{JR}):